New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Can childhood cancer be treated?

-There have been significant advances in medical science and healthcare, allowing for successful treatment and cure of many forms of childhood cancer.
+There have been significant advances in medical science and healthcare, allowing for successful treatment of many forms of childhood cancer.
 Additionally, cure rates have dramatically improved over the past few decades.

 Treatment options for childhood cancer are largely dependent on the type and stage of the disease.
 A multidisciplinary team of medical professionals often tailors the treatment plan to the individual needs of the child, considering factors like the child's age, overall health, and the anticipated side effects of the treatment.
 It's also notable that research is ongoing to develop more effective treatments for each type of childhood cancer.